leovicio/webtorrent-app-remote/README.md

 Todo
 -------------
 * Validate magnet / torrent file on Add
-* Handle HTTP errors ( even on ioSocket)
+* Handle HTTP errors (even on ioSocket)
-* Add torrents with an option to upload a .torrent file, add custom trackers, and other @webtorrent options
+* Command line script to (to install bower and npm components)
-* HTTP Auth
+* Command line script to start server (run webtorrentapp with password, server, maxpeers options)
 * Tab To filter torrents by status: All | Downloading | Seeding
 * Time Remaining
 * Create seed/torrent